-There is also a kind of "documentation comment," really a documentation string that is part of the Modelica language and therefore not ignored by the Modelica translator.
-Such "comments" may occur at the ends of declarations, equations, or statements or at the beginning of class definitions.
+There is also a description-string, that is part of the Modelica language and therefore not ignored by the Modelica translator.
+Such a description-string may occur at the end of a declaration, equation, or statement or at the beginning of a class definition.
 For example: